mcelro4/ethics_fall2025/_casestudy/activity.md

 Over/Under: This is a prediction based on the total score of the game between two teams but in single player sports this could be different.
 An over/under could be games played in a sport like tennis or ping pong.

-Below is a video of different live online betting lines.
+Below are videos of different live betting scenarios.
 Take a look!

 <video controls width="300">
   <source src="https://mcelro4.github.io/ethics_fall2025/files/ScreenRecording.mp4" type="video/mp4">